May 21, 2021/ 5:00 PM - 7:30 PMGreat East Japan Earthquake: Japan 2011 | 2021 | 2031

 The UCLA Terasaki Center for Japanese Studies Global Japan Forum aims to strengthen ties between the U.S. and Japan.
 By re-envisioning and revitalizing the field of Japanese studies in the 21st Century, we highlight the need to rethink conventional practices in the study of Japan amidst changing geopolitical realities and the shifting academic environment.

-Working with two U.S. partners—UC Berkeley’s Center for Japanese Studies, and the Japanese Studies at the University of Washington, this year’s Global Japan Forum will be comprised of separate events addressing three of the main issues affecting Japan today: the Great East Japan Earthquake, the Fukushima Nuclear Disaster, and COVID-19.
+Working with two U.S. partners—UC Berkeley’s Center for Japanese Studies, and the Japanese Studies Program at the University of Washington, this year’s Global Japan Forum will be comprised of separate events addressing three of the main issues affecting Japan today: the Great East Japan Earthquake, the Fukushima Nuclear Disaster, and COVID-19.
 In 2021, Japan commemorates the 10th anniversary of the 2011 Great East Japan earthquake and tsunami, while facing the COVID-19 global pandemic and challenges to hold the 2020/21 Tokyo Olympics.
 What lies ahead?
 This symposium seeks to take stock of these pressing questions at this important juncture between past, present, future.

 This first event looks back to 2011 and the Great East Japan Earthquake.
 What perspectives on the past decade may yield insights for the decade ahead?
 How will Japan location on the “Ring of Fire”/Pacific Rim continue to influence choices made by society and its leaders?